Heidi Thorne is a business author with 25 years of experience in marketing/sales, including a decade in the hotel and trade show industries.

 Confession: A few years ago, I predicted the eventual demise of the standard paper business card.
 I was wrong.
 But why did I make that prediction?

-About 2008 or so, social media and mobile technology was exploding.
+About 2008 or so, social media and mobile technology were exploding.
 We were using social media to make connections even when in person.
 We were bumping mobile phones to exchange data.
 The era of seamless electronic data exchange seemed to be upon us.
 So why are we still exchanging little slips of paper?

-Business Card Tips for Today's Networking Environment:
+Business Card Tips for Today's Networking Environment